You may have been using regular dish detergents your whole life but now that you have a baby, you want to buy baby dish soap.

 It comes with a green tea & lime scent which is discreet but present, so those who prefer unscented soaps should be careful about purchasing it.

-This Castile soap is free from:
+It contains vitamin B5 and it’s hypoallergenic.
+This liquid dish soap is free from:

 Without harsh chemicals or toxic residue, this baby dishwasher soap is a great product for the whole family.